Jeffcw96/jeffdevslife/content/post/redis-hash.md

 {{< /highlight >}}

 ## HExist
-Let's say we now have multiple email data in a redis structure call **customer:all** and we wanted to check whether our desired email is existed or not.
+Let's say we now have multiple email data in a key call **customer:all** and we wanted to check whether our desired email is existed or not.

 ![Golang HExist command](/images/go_redis_03.JPG)